TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 71/Psalms 71.13.md

 ---

-Let them be put to shame [and] consumed that are adversaries to my soul; Let them be covered with reproach and dishonor that seek my hurt.
+Let my accusers be disappointed and consumed.
+Let them be covered with disgrace and scorn who want to harm me.